Heatblur-Simulations/f-4e-manual/src/systems/radar/air_to_air.md

 There are several interlocks to prevent firing missiles in unfavorable conditions.

-For the Sidewinder the only interlock prevents the missile being fired with the flaps in the down position.
+For the Sidewinder the only interlock preventing the missile from being fired is with the flaps in the down position.

 For the Sparrow there are several conditions: